rudrasankarg/HackForge/README.md

-# HackForge — AI-Enabled Hackathon Management Platform
+# HackForge — AI-Enabled Hackathon Management System

 A full-stack, AI-powered hackathon management platform built with the MERN stack.
 HackForge automates the entire event lifecycle — from intelligent participant registration to real-time bias detection and automated result publishing.